mikiburgess/MP3-Honey-Bee/README.md

 #### Text truncation
 Some areas of the site have the potential to become crowded by text.
 Description table columns in particular could potentially contain more text than fits comfortably on a small screen.
 In future text would be truncated according to standard breakpoints.

+#### Hive Report Management
+When a Hive is deleted, hive inspection reports are currently left unmodified in the database.
+This is to ensure all records are maintained for reference and auditing.
+In future versions of this site hives the hive owner will be able to maintain access to all previous records and choose to either export them or permanently delete them.
+The site administrator will also have access to be able to create digital backups or export to a hard copy.

+### Hive and Apiary Record Deletion
+Currently, when deletion is selected the records are deleted from the database.
+In future there will be a two-stage delete where the records are flagged as historical.
+They can the be deleted at a later date once definitely no longer required (eg, when reporting period has passed, according to legal record keeping deadline, etc.)

 <kbd>[Return to ToC](#Table-of-Contents)</kbd>